cybermeijin/expense-tracker/README.md

 # expense-tracker
-App for JavaScript practice for my 100 days of code This is my 10th day od code
+- App for JavaScript practice for my 100 days of code
+ - This is my 10th day of code